Debond-Protocol/Debond-Governance/README.md

     - define the [HDWallet](https://www.npmjs.com/package/@truffle/hdwallet-provider) in the core repo.
     - then run
     ```bash
-     $ truffle deploy
+     $ truffle deploy --network .
+    - then define the address of the governance contracts in each of the other modules.

     ```
 2. for importing the smart contracts package:
     ```solidity
     // for defining the proposal smart contract.
     import "debond-governance/contracts/INewExecutable.sol";
     import "debond-governance/contracts/utils/IGovernanceOwnable.sol";
     import "debond-governance/contracts/interfaces/INewGovernance.sol";